Graylog2/graylog-ansible-role/README.md

     molecule destroy

-To test against other distros, you can also set the MOLECULE_DISTRO environment variable to:
+To test against other distros, you can also set the MOLECULE_DISTRO environment variable to one of these:

     export MOLECULE_DISTRO='centos/7'
     export MOLECULE_DISTRO='centos/8'